Key Stage 4 subjects

 - Build in opportunities to develop memory and recall so that students can retain key aspects of the curriculum and skills needed to succeed in both their studies and life.

-- Create opportunities for students to experience theatre live, visit places with cultural significance so that the understanding of the texts they are studying is enhanced.
+- Create opportunities for students to experience theatre live, visiting places with cultural significance so that the understanding of the texts they are studying is enhanced.

-- Offer opportunities for our weaker students to experience the breadth of the wider curriculum through supported literacy lessons that teach History and Geography with a focus on building literacy proficiency.
+- Offer opportunities for our weaker students to experience the breadth of the wider curriculum through a supported Functional Skills English qualification.

 Food and Nutrition